 We have a revenue sharing agreement with JSAT International, Inc. ("JSAT") related to services sold on the Horizons Holdings satellites.
 We are responsible for billing and collection for such services and we remit 50% of the revenue, less applicable fees and commissions, to JSAT.
 Under an amended joint venture agreement between us and JSAT, we agreed to guarantee to JSAT certain minimum levels of annual gross revenues for a three-year period beginning in the first quarter of 2012 (the date that the Horizons-2 satellite was relocated to 85° E).
 (See Note 8(a)-Investments-Horizons Holdings).
-As of March 31, 2015, all amounts due under the guarantee have been paid, and no remaining exposure exists.
+As of the first quarter of 2015, all amounts due under the guarantee had been paid, and no remaining exposure exists.

-At March 31, 2015, we also had an off-balance sheet commitment of \$20.0 million, which we expect to pay through 2017 for development activities.
+At June 30, 2015, we also had an off-balance sheet commitment of \$16.0 million which we expect to pay through 2017 for development expenses.